 In order to simulate the dye transfer process within this heated and pressured nip contact region, we have created a finite-difference model that simultaneously solves the heat and dye diffusion equations.
 Figure 2 shows an exaggerated cross section of the printing system.
 Individual components are identified along with the regions of calculation.
-This model will allow us to optimize the system parameters that most influence the transfer process.
+This model allows us to optimize the system parameters that most influence the transfer process.
 In the past, a number of studies have focused on the heat transfer aspects of the problem.
-Setani et al created a 3D finite element code to study the thermal effects due to adjacently heated pixels.
-Connolly created a 1D finite element model to study the effects of the thermal characteristics of the material within the printhead itself.
-In 1991, Kaneko created a simulation using finite-differences to model the heat and dye transfer process.
+Setani et al.2 created a 3-D finite element code to study the thermal effects created by adjacently heated pixels.
+Connolly^{3,4} created a 1-D finite element model to study the effects of the thermal characteristics of the material within the printhead itself.
+In 1991, Kaneko^{5,6} created a simulation using finite differences to model the heat and dye transfer process.
 In his simulation, he enforced surface temperatures, based on experimental data, in order to determine media interface temperatures.
 He later used a finite-element technique in which he accounted for "back diffusion", meaning diffusion from the receiving layer to the dye layer on the second or third pass.
-Still others have done work in thermal and diffusion modeling, and the reader is directed to the published literature for further information.
+Others have done work in thermal and diffusion modeling, and the reader is directed to the published literature for further information.

 Figure 1.
-Thermal Printer
+Thermal printer

-One of the keys to our modeling approach was to use a constant-flux boundary condition at the surface of the printhead resistor, rather than a constant temperature.
+One of the keys to our modeling approach is to use a constant-flux boundary condition at the surface of the printhead resistor, rather than a constant temperature.
 In the present model, it is not our goal to predict the thermal behavior within the head itself but, rather, to determine the temperature and diffusion behavior between the donor and receiver.
-Therefore, our approach will be to replace the actual thermal resistor with a flux boundary condition and to replace the heat sink of the head with a single heat loss term.
-Using experimental thermal head temperature data, we will describe a method for finding this boundary condition.
-In such an approach, we account for the fact that the experimental head temperatures measured in air are higher than the head temperatures we expect to find when the media is brought into contact with the head.
-In the model, we will also account for the concentration dependence of the diffusivities that leads to a nonlinear diffusion equation.
-Finally, we will run a number of test cases that illustrate the capabilities of the model
+Therefore, our approach is to replace the actual thermal resistor with a flux-boundary condition and to replace the heat sink of the head with a single heat loss term.
+Using experimental thermal head temperature data, we describe a method for finding this boundary condition.
+With this approach, we account for the fact that the experimental head temperatures measured in air are higher than the head temperatures we expect to find when the media is brought into contact with the head.
+In the model, we also account for the concentration dependence of the diffusivities that leads to a nonlinear diffusion equation.
+Finally, we run a number of test cases that illustrate the capabilities of the model